 How did we get here?

-In 2013, when the Supreme Court struck down the heart of the Voting Rights Act in its Shelby County v.
+In 2013, when the Supreme Court struck down the heart of the Voting Rights Act (VRA) in its Shelby County v.
 Holder decision, Arizona was suddenly released from the “preclearance” requirement.
-Before Shelby, Section 5 of the Voting Rights Act had required states with a history of suppressing minority voters—like Arizona—to receive preclearance by the DOJ or D.C.
-District Court before changing any of the state’s voting laws
+Before Shelby, Section 5 of the Voting Rights Act had required states with a history of suppressing minority voters — like Arizona — to receive preclearance by the Department of Justice or the U.S. District Court for the District of Columbia before changing any of the state’s voting laws

 The result?
 In less than three years, Arizona “created a culture of voter disenfranchisement” by passing strict election laws that suppressed voters across the state, and which fell especially hard on minority voters.

-In April 2016, the DNC, DSCC, Hillary for America, a U.S. Senate campaign, the Arizona Democratic Party and individual voters challenged these two regulations.
+In April 2016, the Democratic National Committee (DNC), Democratic Senatorial Campaign Committee (DSCC), Hillary for America, a U.S. Senate campaign, the Arizona Democratic Party and individual voters challenged these two regulations.
 The lawsuit claimed that the out-of-precinct voting regulations and the ban on ballot collection have “a disparate effect on Hispanic, Native-American, and African-American voters in violation of Section 2 of the Voting Rights Act.”

-Section 2 of the Voting Rights Act protects minority groups from discriminatory voting laws and practices.
+Section 2 of the VRA protects minority groups from discriminatory voting laws and practices.
 The DNC’s lawsuit presented extensive evidence showing that both the ballot collection ban and out-of-precinct regulations disproportionately burdened minority voters in Arizona.

-In January of last year, the en banc Ninth Circuit agreed and struck down both regulations.
+In January of last year, the en banc 9th U.S. Circuit Court of Appeals agreed and struck down both regulations.
 The court found that the ballot collection ban was specifically created to disenfranchise minority voters, writing:

 “Arizona’s long history of race-based voting discrimination; the Arizona legislature’s unsuccessful efforts to enact less restrictive versions of the same law when preclearance was a threat; the false, race-based claims of ballot collection fraud used to convince Arizona legislators to pass H.B.
 2023; the substantial increase in American Indian and Hispanic voting attributable to ballot collection that was targeted by H.B.
 2023; and the degree of racially polarized voting in Arizona—cumulatively and unmistakably reveal that racial discrimination was a motivating factor in enacting H.B.
 2023.”